 Donald A. Wilson LLS, PLS, RPF - Instructor Emeritus

 In addition to over 200 technical publications in several disciplines, Don has been involved with writing more than 60 books.
 The latest editions of Evidence & Procedures for Boundary Location and its companion title, Boundary Control and Legal Principles, both of which he is a co-author, are the leading surveying textbooks.
 Two of his more recent publications, Interpreting Land Records and Forensic Procedures for Boundary & Title Investigation, are proving to be a favorite among attorneys, title examiners and surveyors.
-His latest book, Easements Relating to Land Surveying and Title Examinations, will be a desk-top favorite for many.
+Another recent book, Easements Relating to Land Surveying and Title Examinations, will be a desk-top favorite for many.
 He has written six other boundary-related texts as well as researched and compiled the subject matter for seven state boundary and surveying law books.

 Don is a former faculty member of the University of Maine where he taught surveying in the School of Forestry and the Department of Civil Engineering.
 He is also a former faculty member at the University of New Hampshire where he continues to teach courses for the UNH Professional Development & Training Program.
 He is a member of the Professional Surveyor/Red Vector “Dream Team” providing on-line education for surveyors and related professionals.
 Presently this cooperative is offering twelve separate courses authored by Don with more currently being developed.